acyeh-lab/microbes/scripts/download_assemblies/README.md

 datasets version
 dataformat version
 ```

-## /usr/local/bin/ is part of your system’s default $PATH environment variable, which is a colon-separated list of directories that your shell searches to find executables.
+**Note that /usr/local/bin/ is part of your system’s default $PATH environment variable, which is a colon-separated list of directories that your shell searches to find executables.

 Then to install genomes from command line (https://www.ncbi.nlm.nih.gov/datasets/docs/v2/how-tos/genomes/download-genome/).
 Examples below with parameters:
 ```datasets download genome taxon human --assembly-level complete```